Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Domain Specific Results

-Throughout this section, we consider $\cg$-closure systems over graphs.
-The following fundamental result provides a characterization of this kind of closure systems to be Kakutani. \begin{Theorem}\cite{Chepoi1994,ellis1952} For any finite graph $G=(V,E)$, the corresponding $\cg$-closure system $\vclog$ is Kakutani if and only if $\cg$ fulfills the Pasch axiom, i.e.,
+As a first application of Theorem~\ref{thm:characterization}, in this section we consider Kakutani closure systems over \textit{graphs}.
+The following result provides a characterization of Kakutani $\cg$-closure systems over graphs in terms of the \textit{Pasch axiom}~\cite{Chepoi1994}.
+We note that the theorem below holds for closure systems defined by any set of paths in the underlying graph. \begin{Theorem}\cite{Chepoi1994} For any finite graph $G=(V,E)$, the corresponding $\cg$-closure system $\vclog$ is Kakutani if and only if $\cg$ fulfills the Pasch axiom, i.e.,